 They do real academic research on this stuff.
 Here’s a study where they studied the substitution of e-cigarettes for smoking tobacco.
 They were looking to identify ways to increase a smoker’s motivation to vape.
 They looked to former smokers (like me) who have successfully quit smoking through vaping to help current smokers switch to vaping, too.

 - Everyone needs to find their own combination of a vaping device, flavors of e-liquid and nicotine strength that they like.
 Trying sample packs of e-liquids gives the greatest chance for finding the perfect combination.

 - Smoking and vaping at the same time is fine, at least for a time.

 - Most people tried (and failed) to quit using at least one other more traditional system before they tried vaping.

 - Vapers notice that their health and hygiene both improve pretty quickly once they switch away from cigarettes.

 - Experienced vapers love to give advice to new vapers.
 You can consider them a valuable resource.
 There are online resources and vape shops where you can make connections.
 Use them.

 Ultimately, what is important is that the lifestyle of a smoker changes into that of a non-smoker.
 By spending time with other vapers you can find yourself a new community.
+The DIY vape juice community is very active online and has been garnering the attention of many.
 Convincing your long time smoker friends to “Come Vape with Me” will build another vaping community for you, too.